 Using Materials (chemistry only)

-Rusting is a specific example of corrosion, and requires both air and water for iron to rust.
+Rusting is a specific example of corrosion, and requires both air and water for iron (or steel) to rust.
 There are three ways to prevent iron from rusting:

 - exclusion of oxygen (by either using an atmosphere of nitrogen or argon)